julzaza/wildwitchherbs/_posts/2026-01-20-herbs-to-avoid-when-emotionally-vulnerable.md

 ## ✦ Aggressive Smoke Cleansing

-In many European and Balkan traditions, grief was treated as a **sacred interval**.
+In some European and Balkan traditions, grief was treated as a **sacred interval**.

 During mourning, the dead were believed to linger close, and the living soul required grounding rather than dispersal.
 Excessive or aggressive smoke cleansing was sometimes delayed, as it was thought to **scatter the spirit or disturb the dead before proper separation** had occurred.